 Communication with the Student Accounts office is very important.
 The Student Accounts office will contact you about any issues that arise with your account.
-If you cannot make the required payments, contact the Student Accounts office immediately at 563-588-8000, ext 2210.
+If you cannot make the required payments, contact the Student Accounts office immediately at 563-588-8000, ext 2210, or email at StudentAccounts@emmaus.edu.
 We cannot consider your situation unless you share it with us.
-If payments are not received and you do not communicate extenuating circumstances for us to consider, your account will become delinquent, and appropriate action will be taken.
+If payments are not received and you do not communicate extenuating circumstances for us to consider, your account will be considered delinquent, and appropriate action will be taken.